 Counts per Category (%)

-The same chart is explained below in percentages (Figure 11).
+The same chart as explained above but in percentages (Figure 11).

 Figure 11: Counts per Category (%)